tderenzi/tderenzi.github.io/src/portfolio/bmgf-reinvent-the-toilet.md

 # What I did
 **Team Alignment**: I led a diverse team across two countries, ensuring clear communication of project objectives and roles.
 I developed comprehensive research and recruitment plans while coordinating with local fixers and guides.
 I also reviewed and refined the quantitative survey to enable data triangulation, ensuring that qualitative and quantitative insights could be integrated for a robust analysis.

-**Research Methods**:
+# Research Methods
 - **Contextual interviews**: Interviewing, observing and carefully documenting attitudes and behaviors with landlords, tenants and sellers
 - **Card sorting**: Utilizing images, each with a particular sanitation feature, as discussion and prioritization tools.
 This exercise helped understand priorities and help uncover beliefs and biases.
 - **Concept testing**: Engaging participants in a dialog around crafted prototypes to gauge preferences
 - **Immersion and intercept interviews**: Leveraging immersion in a specific context to rapidly engage with individuals and groups for quick supplemental insights.

-- **Research Scale**:
-- 55 participants across Lagos, Nairobi and Mombasa
-- 17 landlords
-- 34 tenants
-- 4 sellers
+# Data Synthesis & Reporting

-**Data Synthesis & Reporting**: By triangulating qualitative and quantitative data, I uncovered key patterns in user needs, technical requirements and constraints, as well as market opportunities.
+By triangulating qualitative and quantitative data, I uncovered key patterns in user needs, technical requirements and constraints, as well as market opportunities.

 I developed **personas** for the target user groups in each market, **capturing the availability, accessibility, and reliability of basic services**.
 These personas **highlighted critical needs for essential services and preferences for potential by-products** produced by the Reinvented Toilets (RTs).